Bahamian Internet Access

-For U.S.-based cruisers and nomads hopping over to the Bahamas, the options to keep connected keep getting better and better.
+For U.S.-based cruisers and boaters hopping over to the Bahamas, the options for mobile internet keep getting better and better.

-From utilizing public Wi-Fi, cellular data roaming from U.S. carriers, obtaining a local SIM card, using cloud-based SIMs, or using personal satellite communicators - it's entirely possible to cruise the Bahamas and keep abundantly connected.
+From utilizing public Wi-Fi, Starlink satellite internet, cellular data roaming from U.S. carriers, obtaining a local SIM card, using cloud-based SIMs, or using personal satellite communicators - it's entirely possible to cruise the Bahamas and be swimming in mobile internet.

-You won't have to choose between sublime sandy beaches and anchorages or keeping online - unless you really want to.
+You won't have to choose between sublime sandy beaches and anchorages or getting mobile internet in the Bahamas - unless you really want to.

 If mobile internet is an important part of your lifestyle, consider helping make MIRC possible.